Malaysia summons Singapore envoy over spying reports

 SEA-ME-WE 3, which stands for Southeast Asia, Middle East and Western Europe, connects more than 30 countries, including China, Indonesia, Malaysia, Saudi Arabia, Vietnam, Britain and France.

-SingTel declined to comment, while Singapore's defence ministry did not respond to queries, and its foreign affairs ministry did not immediately provide a comment.
+SingTel declined to comment, while Singapore's defense ministry did not respond to queries, and its foreign affairs ministry did not immediately provide a comment.

 Malaysia and Singapore, which separated in 1965 after a brief union in the years following independence from Britain, have close economic ties, but relations have sometimes been prickly.

-They have quarrelled over building bridges across the Johor Strait, land reclamation, water supply and racial issues.
+They have quarreled over building bridges across the Johor Strait, land reclamation, water supply and racial issues.

 Relations have warmed since Mahathir Mohamad, Malaysia's outspoken former prime minister, stepped down in 2003 and Singapore has become a key investor in Malaysia's southern Iskandar Development Region.